 - Be positive.

 Be responsible for your work assignments and deadlines.
 Develop trust with and among colleagues with fair and honest commitments.
 Apologize if you can’t complete your obligations on time, and do your best to find a solution.
 These steps will help you demonstrate that you are a responsible and reliable person.

-When people trust you, they will be more likely to value to your experience, judgment and opinions.
+When people trust you, they will be more likely to value your experience, judgment and opinions.
 Hard work, honesty and a positive professional demeanor are traits that will take you a long way in your career, and they will help you make an impact in any new role.
-If coworkers trust one another, they’re more likely make productive suggestions and share ideas during meetings.
+If coworkers trust one another, they’re more likely to make productive suggestions and share ideas during meetings.

 2. Maintain consistent communication

 One key factor in establishing a good relationship is communication on a daily basis, whether it is online or in person.
 Many interpersonal problems in the workplace can be solved with open and honest communication.
 To build a successful relationship, take care to show interest in your conversations and listen carefully to other people’s opinions.
 You can adjust and level your conversation with the person you are speaking with and watch for important nonverbal communication signs.

 Sharing about the things you do at work with your colleagues helps you build stronger bonds and relationships.
 Ask questions to better understand your coworker’s viewpoints, or give them a chance to express their opinions by listening carefully.
 To be more productive and happy in the workplace, it is crucial to learn how to diplomatically communicate and acquire some skills for successful conflict resolutions.
 If any conflicts happen between you and your coworker, take the time to calmly discuss the issue and come to a solution that benefits both of you.
 This will help you ensure a more comfortable working environment in the future.